solesen1992/Csharp-console-app-exercise-practice/README.md

 # C# console app exercise practice
 Small exercises in C# from my education in Computer Science.
 All the exercises are made as console apps.

+## Credit
+The exercises are made by teachers at UCN.
+Some of the exercises are code along and others I had to figure out on my own.
 - The projects starting with "Demo" are 'code along' sessions.
 - The projects starting with "Exercise" are exercises from programming classes.
+Some of them are code along.
+Others I had to figure out on my own.

 # Documentation
 ## ConsoleApp1, ConsoleApp2 and HelpCode
 Small exercise to get to know Visual Studio.